 “Leadership and learning are indispensable to each other.”

 Leadership and learning are intertwined, and understanding that link is essential for the growth of any kind.
 I’m glad to be part of an organisation that not only understands that but also actively promotes learning opportunities as a gateway to bettering leadership skills.
 Earlier this year, all the department heads at Translate By Humans attended a conference or event of their choice as a part of the company’s professional development program.
 Each person’s journey was a unique amalgamation of challenges, victories, learning, networking and, of course, a lot of fun!
-Here’s a sneak peek into my experience attending an advertising technology and digital marketing conference held in New Delhi, India – ad:tech 2019!
+Here’s a sneak peek into my experience attending an advertising technology and digital marketing conference held in New Delhi, India – ad: tech 2019!

 Fast forward to the day before I left for the conference, and I had a bit of a situation.
 Between mid-week work emails and packing, my cats decided to add their bit to the everyday drama of life…

 Much coaxing and many cat biscuits later, I was finally on my way!
 I landed in New Delhi late in the afternoon and spent the rest of the evening enjoying the springtime temperatures while catching up with some extended family and friends.
-Early the next morning, I arrived at the conference venue and my stay for the next two days.
+Early the following day, I arrived at the conference venue and my stay for the next two days.

 The conference opened with a keynote address by David Freeman, Executive Vice President of Star India.
 He spoke about how the future of digital marketing is emotion and demonstrated techniques a writer uses to grip an audience to move them emotionally in multiple directions.